From the KnowledgeBase

 - Proofpoint: How to manage your Profile using your Spam policy setting

 Third Line of Defense: Configure Your Junk Mail Controls

-All modern e-mail applications have built-in tools to control your mail; for example Outlook, Mac Mail, and Mozilla junk mail controls.
-These preferences, if enabled, can be very effective in fine-tuning your spam controls for any messages that should escape the e-mail firewall or Proofpoint filtering mechanisms.
+All modern email applications have built-in tools to control your mail; for example Outlook and Mac Mail junk mail controls.
+These preferences, if enabled, can be very effective in fine-tuning your spam controls for any messages that should escape the email firewall or Proofpoint filtering mechanisms.
 For most people, the Proofpoint anti-spam facility is sufficient to eliminate the majority of spam from your Inbox.
 Junk mail filters, unless carefully configured, can cause confusion when valid mail is sent to the wrong folder.

 If All Else Fails....